Part 31: From Buttons to Serial — Why UART is the Cornerstone of Embedded Communication

 Stage 4: Interrupt-Driven (Parts 36-38)

 This is the core stage of the series.
-Part 36 provides a comprehensive explanation of the Cortex-M3 interrupt mechanism and NVIC configuration.
-Part 37 designs and implements a lock-free ring buffer to serve as a safe data channel between the ISR and the main loop.
-Part 38 strings together the complete callback chain for interrupt reception—from USART1_IRQHandler to HAL_UART_RxCpltCallback to the ring buffer's push and reception restart.
+Part 36 gives a comprehensive explanation of the Cortex-M3 interrupt mechanism and NVIC configuration.
+Part 37 designs and implements a lock-free ring buffer as a safe data channel between the ISR and the main loop.
+Part 38 strings together the complete interrupt reception callback chain—from HAL_UART_RxCpltCallback to UsartManager::OnReceiveComplete to the ring buffer's push and restart reception.

 Stage 5: C++ Abstractions (Parts 39-42)

 Part 39 introduces C++23's std::expected for error handling, replacing C-style error codes.
-Part 40 designs the UART driver template—using NTTP to select the USART instance, and employing empty base optimization (EBO) to eliminate object overhead.
-Part 41 uses Concepts to constrain the GPIO initialization callback, and designs a UartManager lifecycle manager.
-Part 42 does a complete main.cpp walkthrough, assembling all the pieces together.
+Part 40 designs the UART driver template—using NTTP to select the USART instance and empty base optimization (EBO) to eliminate object overhead.
+Part 41 uses Concepts to constrain the GPIO initialization callback and designs the UartManager lifecycle manager.
+Part 42 does a complete code walkthrough, assembling all the parts together.

 Stage 6: Summary (Part 43)

-A collection of common pitfalls (reversed TX/RX, baud rate mismatch, ring buffer overflow, missing volatile, etc.) along with three progressive exercises.
+A summary of common pitfalls (TX/RX reversed, baud rate mismatch, ring buffer overflow, missing volatile, etc.) and three progressive exercises.

 Hardware Preparation

-The good news is that the UART tutorial does not require any more core hardware than the button tutorial—the Blue Pill + ST-Link setup remains the same.
-But you do need to prepare one extra item: a USB-TTL serial adapter.
+The good news is that the UART tutorial doesn't require more core hardware than the button tutorial—Blue Pill + ST-Link is still the setup.
+However, you need to prepare one extra item: a USB-TTL serial adapter.

 The specific list is as follows:

-- STM32F103C8T6 Blue Pill development board — the same board used in the LED/button tutorials
+- STM32F103C8T6 Blue Pill Board — The same board used in the LED/Button tutorials

-- ST-Link V2 debug probe — for flashing and debugging, same as before
+- ST-Link V2 Debugger — For flashing and debugging, same as before

-- USB-TTL serial adapter — one with a CH340 or CP2102 chip will do, under ten bucks on Taobao.
-This adapter converts USB signals into UART TTL-level signals, allowing the PC and Blue Pill to send data to each other
+- USB-TTL Serial Adapter — One with a CH340 or CP2102 chip is fine, under ten bucks on Taobao.
+This adapter converts USB signals to UART TTL level signals, allowing the PC and Blue Pill to send data to each other

-- 3 female-to-female DuPont wires — to connect the adapter and the Blue Pill
+- 3 Dupont Wires (Female-to-Female) — To connect the adapter to the Blue Pill

 Wiring scheme:

-Note a key point here: the adapter's TX connects to the Blue Pill's RX, and the adapter's RX connects to the Blue Pill's TX.
-"Your transmit is my receive"—getting this backwards is the most common wiring mistake in UART, and we will emphasize it repeatedly later.
+Note a key point here: The adapter's TX connects to the Blue Pill's RX, and the adapter's RX connects to the Blue Pill's TX.
+"Your transmit is my receive"—getting this reversed is the most common wiring error in UART, and we will emphasize this repeatedly later.

 Why PA9 and PA10?
 Because the default alternate function pins for USART1's TX and RX on the STM32F103 are PA9 and PA10.
-This is fixed at the factory; we did not just pick them arbitrarily.
+This is set at the factory and not something we chose arbitrarily.

 On the software side, you need to install a terminal program on your PC: